-This popular form of green tea makes up approximately 80% of the tea produced in Japan, a major tea-drinking nation.
-As opposed to matcha tea, which is made from a green tea powder, sencha tea is brewed with whole leaves, giving the tea a number of impressive health benefits and a delicious, soothing flavor.
-The tea itself is yellow in color and is produced from the top buds and leaves of tea plants.
-Green tea refers to a type of tea that is not treated or processed in any way, allowing it to retain the vast majority of its nutrients and active ingredients, leading to the many health benefits listed below.
+Sencha tea is a Japanese ryokucha (green tea), which is brewed with whole leaves of the Camellia sinensis plant, giving the tea a number of impressive health benefits and a delicious, soothing flavor.
+The tea is yellow in color and is produced from the top buds and leaves of tea plants.
+It has a light aroma and is bitter-sweet in taste.
+Green tea refers to a type of tea that is not treated or processed in any way.
+Therefore, sencha, being a green tea retains its nutrients and active ingredients, leading to the many health benefits.

 Sencha Tea Benefits

 High levels of vitamin C and a host of antioxidants make this tea a perfect immune system supporter.
-It can stimulate the production of white blood cells and prevent infections, while also speeding healing if you are suffering from common colds or the flu.AZ
+It can stimulate the production of white blood cells and prevent infections, while also speeding healing if you are suffering from a common cold or flu.

-How to Make Sencha Tea
+How to Make Sencha Tea?

 You can easily make your own sencha tea at home, although you will need to find the leaves first!
 This tea is rarely found outside of Japan, but it is possible to find the leaves in certain specialty import stores.

-- 2 teaspoons of sencha leaves
+- 2 tsp sencha leaves

 - 2 cups of water

 - Pour the water over the tea leaves in the cup and allow them to steep for 1-2 minutes.

 Sencha Tea Side Effects

 These side effects are primarily the result of the caffeine found in this variety of green tea, and typically only occur if you drink an excessive amount.
 There is less caffeine in green tea than coffee, but it can still affect the body.
-There are some other side effects, but they rarely occur.

-- Stomach Upset- Sencha tea is rich in tannins, and while these do have antioxidant properties, they can cause irritation in the stomach, resulting in diarrhea, nausea, cramping and bloating.
-This can be best avoided by drinking sencha tea along with food, and limiting your intake to no more than 2 cups per day.
+- Stomach Upset- Sencha tea is rich in tannins, and while these do have antioxidant properties, they can cause irritation in the stomach, resulting in diarrhea, nausea, cramping, and bloating.
+This can be best avoided by drinking sencha tea along with food and limiting your intake to no more than 2 cups per day.